shannonajw/project/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/ for how to compile this example.

-You can find the preview of this example at https://bookdown.org/yihui/bookdown-demo/
+This online book is a compilation of resources aimed at advancing quantitative social science in Singapore.
+It is meant to be a 'living document', so it will be updated as frequently as possible.
+The main goal is to promote interest, rigour, and transparency in trying to understand Singapore society through quantitative lenses.